gaiaus/ICF/reform/call_to_action english (on-chain version).md

 WHEREAS, the ICF has observably failed to uphold its fiduciary duties to ATOM investors and the Cosmos Hub, demonstrating indifference to the vital support ATOM still requires; and

-WHEREAS, the failure to prioritize ATOM, despite having received ATOM, BTC, and ETH tokens to fund its endowment and key activities, represents a fundamental breach of trust, dereliction of purpose and its core responsibilities; and
+WHEREAS, the failure to prioritize ATOM, despite having received ATOM, BTC, and ETH tokens to fund its endowment and key activities, represents a fundamental breach of trust, dereliction of purpose and core responsibilities; and

 2.3 	**GOVERNANCE FAILURES**